ckeditor/ckeditor5/packages/ckeditor5-code-block/docs/features/code-block.md

 	Both commands are used by the <kbd>Tab</kbd> and <kbd>Shift</kbd>+<kbd>Tab</kbd> keystrokes as described in [one of the chapters](#changing-line-indentation):

 	* The former is enabled when the selection is anchored anywhere in the code block and allows increasing the indentation of the lines of code.
 The indentation character (sequence) is configurable using the {@link module:code-block/codeblock~CodeBlockConfig#indentSequence `codeBlock.indentSequence`} configuration.
-	* The later is enabled when indentation of any code lines within the selection can be decreased.
+	* The later is enabled when the indentation of any code lines within the selection can be decreased.
 Executing it will remove the indentation character (sequence) from those lines, as configured by {@link module:code-block/codeblock~CodeBlockConfig#indentSequence `codeBlock.indentSequence`}.

 <info-box>
 	We recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.